-China announces tariff hike on $75 billion of US products
+Trump vows response to China tariffs on $75B of US goods

-BEIJING (AP) — China on Friday announced tariff hikes on $75 billion of U.S. products in retaliation for President Donald Trump’s latest planned increase, deepening a conflict over trade and technology that threatens to tip a weakening global economy into recession.
+The U.S. has said it plans to impose 10% tariffs on $300 billion of Chinese goods in two steps, on Sept.
+1 and Dec.
+15. China responded Friday with new tariffs on $75 billion of U.S. products in retaliation, deepening a conflict over trade and technology that threatens to tip a weakening global economy into recession.

 China also will increase import duties on U.S.-made autos and auto parts, the Finance Ministry announced.
+Tariffs of 10% and 5% will take effect on two batches of goods on Sept.
+1 and Dec.
+15, the ministry said in a statement.
+It gave no details of what goods would be affected but the timing matches Trump’s planned duty hikes.

 The announcement comes as leaders of the Group of 7 major economies prepare to meet in France this weekend.